Summer Wilderness Course

 • First and Last Meal & Snacks

-The first meal is Dinner on day one and the last one is breakfast.
+The first meal is dinner on day one and the last one is breakfast on day six.

 We ask everyone to bring their own snacks for in between.